Annual Review of Residential Distribution

 - Launch (6,500 residential) – Max: $5.5M | Lowest: $550K

-- Gold (7,800 residential) – Max: $5.5M | Lowest: $470K
+- Gold (7,800 residential) – Max: $5.5M | Lowest: $480K

-- Platinum (10,000 residential) – Max: $5.5M | Lowest: $350K
+- Platinum (10,000 residential) – Max: $5.5M | Lowest: $380K

-- This expansion means you’re covering significantly more territory and reaching a broader audience, including younger homeowners with greater disposable income.
+- This expansion means you’re covering more territory and reaching a broader audience, including younger homeowners with greater disposable income.
 The deeper your reach into the community, the more potential readers are exposed to your clients' advertising—making it a powerful selling point for your publication.

 - Significant changes in territory demographics or home values.

-Consider Distribution Tiers and Policy Stipulations:
+Consider Distribution Tiers and Policy Stipulations

 The total distribution volume is determined by your publication’s distribution tier.

-- Refer to the 2025 Distribution Policy for full details on each tier.
+- Refer to the Distribution Policy for full details on each tier.